 - Participant commitment that may include educators (and specific grade levels); faculty and facilities team at the school/institution; students, and community and parent support.

 - A description of where you propose the “solar on a stick” (assume approximately 400 square feet of space for the installation that will be installed on a pole, with the solar panels in a square/rectangular rack 8+ feet off the ground) will be installed, proximity to building, possible shading at certain times of day, visibility to local community.

 - The plan for utilizing the curriculum and data in the classroom/outreach efforts.

 - Be sure to name the file for your school/institution SchoolNameApplication.pdf.

 *Please note: It is important to have the support and approval from the entire school team, so before submitting the application, please share this information with your principal and facilities team.

-When proposing the site for installation at schools or museums/cultural institutions the following should be considered:
+When proposing the site for installation, the following should be considered:

 - Good solar access: The panel should be in a secure location with limited shading.